virtuoso-dev/urx/packages/docs/docs/urx-in-react.md

 #### Hooks Example

 The example below shows the three types of hooks wired up to a simple system.
-Press the "open in sandbox button" to fiddle with it further.
+Press the "open in sandbox button" to see the example in action and tweak it further.

 <OpenInSandbox />